 It is likely that the same solution that helped Washington’s hair rolls remain soft also stopped the greasy hair and lots of pomade powder sticking.

-Bathing and cleaning hair was still not a common practice, so powders solved the question of smelly unwashed heads they were perfumed with as well.
-It’s a positive thing shifting the fashions.
+Bathing and cleaning hair was still not a common practice, so powders solved the question of smelly unwashed heads they were perfumed as well.

-That’s why George Washington was never wearing a wig
+That’s why George Washington never had a wig.

 Our Social Media Links :